-On May 4th, 2022 New Jersey takes the major step in protecting our environment and ourselves from the harmful effects of plastic pollution by replacing many single-use plastics with reusable alternatives.
+On May 4th, 2022 New Jersey took the major step in protecting our environment and ourselves from the harmful effects of plastic pollution by replacing many single-use plastics with reusable alternatives.

 In November of 2021, NJ Governor Phil Murphy signed into law the nation’s strongest ban on single-use plastics.
 Watershed watchdog Raritan Headwaters Association enthusiastically supports the new law, which benefits the health of both humans and wildlife by keeping plastics out of rivers, streams, lakes, reservoirs and the ocean.

-How do we prepare for NJ’s single-use plastic ban?
+How do I comply with NJ’s single-use plastic ban?

-Here are some tips to help you get ready for New Jersey’s ban on single-use carryout bags, polystyrene (styrofoam) food service products, and plastic straws:
+Here are some tips to help you comply with New Jersey’s ban on single-use carryout bags, polystyrene (styrofoam) food service products, and plastic straws:

 - BYO reusable bags when you go shopping.
 Most stores will be prohibited from providing single use plastic or paper bags.